tts-tcq-2024/conclusive-in-javascript-revathiVinoth/README.md

 Think about guiding refactoring-work in your regular/project teams.
 Think of the day-to-day work done in your team, and improving the quality of code.

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
-Do you think some of them have potential to guide code-improvements in your team? **yes yes/no**
+Do you think some of them have potential to guide code-improvements in your team? **_enter yes/no**

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)
-**I had planned to practise implementing with less code complexity and modular way after learning from assignments that it showed how many lines of code is changed to add extend the code the practice here**
+**_enter the practice here**